Atomic-tech-Shadow/Otaku-Nexus/replit.md

 # Quiz & Chat Application

 ## Project Overview
-This is a quiz and chat application providing:
+This is a quiz, chat and anime streaming application providing:
 - Quiz system with user progression and XP
 - User authentication and profiles
 - Admin functionality for content management
 - Real-time chat system
 - Leaderboards and achievements
+- Anime streaming with search and playback functionality

 ## User Preferences
 - Language: French (primary interface)